 Financial aid disburses to the student's account no sooner than 10 days prior to the start of classes.
-Awards made during the semester disburse overnight through an automated PeopleSoft process.
+Financial aid offered during the semester disburses overnight through an automated PeopleSoft process.
 For information regarding loan disbursement policies and procedures, please refer to the Student Loan office.